crissmoldovan/toodoo/README.md

 ### using the CLI:

-Run the cli config helper
+Run the cli config helper, and when asked, add the `key` and `token`

 ```
 toodoo setup